 Rick is a civil litigator representing businesses and individuals in a wide variety of commercial disputes.

 He also has a substantial appellate practice, and is the Chair of Fredrikson & Byron’s Appellate Group.
-Among his specialty areas of practice, Rick represents individuals and companies in insurance coverage disputes.
-Rick also specializes in representing landowners in disputes with governmental entities and others over land use rights and environmental matters.
+Among his specialty areas of practice, Rick represents individuals and companies in environmental disputes and insurance coverage disputes.
+Rick also specializes in representing landowners in disputes with governmental entities and others over land use rights.
 Each year Rick volunteers a substantial amount of time to represent indigent clients on a pro bono basis.

 Selected Insurance Coverage Cases